Vitols999/QMS-WIKI/DocBasicsMapDem.md

 #   Either full qualified path of Java executable
 #   or name of Java executable if resolved by PATH variable
 # server_jar
-#   Full qualified path of local Mapsforge tiles server jar file
+#   Full qualified path of local Mapsforge tile server jar file
 #   MapsforgeSrv.jar contained in downloaded folder jars_ready2use
 # tcp_port
-#   TCP port for communication between Mapsforge tiles server and QMapShack
+#   TCP port for communication between Mapsforge tile server and QMapShack
 #   (49152 <= port <= 65535)
 # user_scale
-#   Resizes the symbols on the map rendered by tiles server
+#   Resizes the symbols on the map rendered by tile server
 # text_scale
-#   Resizes the labels on the map rendered by tiles server
+#   Resizes the labels on the map rendered by tile server
 # tile_size
 #   Pixels per direction on map, will be resized to 256 pixels on output
 #   (Default: 256, i.e. no pixel resizing required)